MostafaT-soli/Azure_App_Service/README.md

 1. Resource Group: This will contain all the below resources.

-2. Web Application (App servcie) : this where our webapplication will be be hosted
+2. Web Application (App Service): This is where our web application will be hosted.

-3. Application Gateway: This will be our only entry for the application
+3. Application Gateway: This will be our only entry for the application.

 4. Virtual Network and Subnet: For pod network communication.

 5. Container Registry: To upload the containerized application.

 ### Terraform Deployment Requirements